xjjiang/om-Aviary/aviary/docs/developer_guide/unit_tests.md

 assert_check_partials(data, atol=1e-06, rtol=1e-06)
 ```

-It makes sure that the computed derivatives in the code match with the computed derivatives by using numerical differentiation in the given absolute tolerance and relative tolerance.
+This assert makes sure that the computed derivatives in the code match those computed numerically within the given absolute and relative tolerances.

-Apparently, it is important that we prepare good data.
-In Aviary, there are two ways to compute derivatives: analytically or numerically.
-If It is computed numerically, you must make sure that the computation in `check_partials` is different.
-Otherwise, you use exactly the same methods and the comparing result is not meaningful.
+In Aviary, there are two ways to compute a component's derivatives: analytically or numerically.
+When the derivatives are analytic, it is best practice to use `check_partials` to compare them against the complex step (`cs`) or finite difference (`fd`) estimates.
+Complex step is much more acurate, but all code in your component's `compute` method must be complex-safe to use this -- in other words, no calculation that squelches the imaginary part of the calculation (like `abs`.)
+Note that there are some complex-safe alternatives to commonly-used calculations in the openmdao library.
+If your code is not complex-safe, or it wraps an external component that doesn't support complex numbers, then finite difference should be used.

+If your component computes its derivatives numerically, there is less reason to test it because you are testing one numerical method against another.
+If you choose to do this, you will need to use a different method, form, or step.
 For example, if the partial derivatives are computed using `cs` method, you need to use `fd` method, or use `cs` method but with a different stepsize (e.g. `step=1.01e-40`):

 ```
 data = prob.check_partials(out_stream=None, method="cs", step=1.01e-40)